 The range top and oven in your motor home are provided with a vent or range hood.
+The hood has a power vent fan.
 Always use the fan when using the oven or range top in order to ensure adequate ventilation.
 When cooking for long periods of time with a large number of people in the home, it may be desirable to open a window or a roof vent slightly to further increase ventilation level.

 When igniting the oven, note that the type of heat-actuated ignition control used for the main oven burner may result in a normal delay of a few seconds, after the oven control knob is turned ON, before the main oven burner ignites.
-Anticipate approximately five seconds delay for the burner to ignites.
 Anticipate approximately five seconds delay for the burner to ignite.
 If it doesn't ignite within five seconds, turn the control knob OFF and check the gas supply.
 Refer to the appliance manual further for instructions.